-(Best months for planting Burdock in Australia - sub-tropical regions)
+(Best months for growing Burdock in Australia - sub-tropical regions)

 Burdock grows wild on roadsides and waste places and around field boundaries throughout Britain, Europe and North America; it is cultivated in Japan.
 It grows to about 2m (6ft) high.
 It has dark green leaves with a long tap root